Learning Abroad Center

 French Dormitory (Semester)

 French dormitory rooms are different from US dormitory rooms.
 The rooms are generally small, and social interaction with other residents can be minimal compared to a US dormitory setting.
 Dormitory rooms consist of a single bed, a small desk, a lamp, and a closet.
 In addition, each room is equipped with a small shower and a toilet.
 Shared kitchen facilities are available on each floor.
 The dormitory buildings are located on campus, about a 15-minute commute from the Program Center and a 30-minute commute from downtown.
 This housing option does not include meals, but does include utilities.
-Most students will prepare breakfast in their rooms and then eat at the Resto U (student cafeteria), the Program Center, or dine out for their other meals.
 A $500 security deposit will be billed with your program fee.
 If you are independent, minimalist, have a high level of French, and want to live on campus, this is a good option.

 Excursions